W427697/Discord-/app/react-native/docs/manual-setup.md

 import './storybook';
 ```

-For example, if your entry app is named App.js.
-You can replace it the following.
+For example, if your entry app is named App.js/index.js (Expo/Vanilla).
+You can replace it with the following.

 ```
 import StorybookUI from './storybook';